O-Malley-Lab/GF_GCMS_data_analysis/README.md

 # GC-MS Metabolic Profiling of Anaerobic Gut Fungi

-## Background
+## Study Overview
+- **Repository Summary**:
-This repository contains scripts for analyzing GC-MS metabolomics data from anaerobic gut fungi, specifically comparing metabolic profiles between *A. robustus* and *C. churrovis* species.
+    - This repository contains scripts for analyzing GC-MS metabolomics data from anaerobic gut fungi, specifically comparing metabolic profiles between *A. robustus* and *C. churrovis* species.
 The analysis pipeline processes MS-DIAL outputs, performs statistical comparisons, and visualizes the data.
+- **Background/Objectives:**
+    - Anaerobic gut fungi (Neocallimastigomycota) are biotechnologically relevant, lignocellulose-degrading microbes with under-explored biosynthetic potential for secondary metabolites.
+    - Untargeted metabolomic profiling with gas chromatography–mass spectrometry (GC-MS) was applied to two gut fungal strains, *Anaeromyces robustus* and *Caecomyces churrovis*, to establish a foundational metabolomic dataset to identify metabolites and provide insights into gut fungal metabolic capabilities.
+- **Methods:**
+    - Gut fungi were cultured anaerobically in rumen-fluid-based media with a soluble substrate (cellobiose), and metabolites were extracted using the Metabolite, Protein, and Lipid Extraction (MPLEx) method, enabling metabolomic and proteomic analysis from the same cell samples.
+Samples were derivatized and analyzed via GC-MS, followed by compound identification by spectral matching to reference databases, molecular networking, and statistical analyses.
+- **Results:**
+    - Distinct metabolites were identified between *A. robustus* and *C. churrovis*, including 2,3-dihydroxyisovaleric acid produced by *A. robustus* and maltotriitol, maltotriose, and melibiose produced by *C. churrovis*.
+    - *C. churrovis* may polymerize maltotriose to form an extracellular polysaccharide, like pullulan.
+    - GC-MS profiling potentially captured sufficiently volatile products of proteomically detected, putative non-ribosomal peptide synthetases and polyketide synthases of *A. robustus* and *C. churrovis*.
+    - The triterpene squalene and triterpenoid tetrahymanol were putatively identified in *A. robustus* and *C. churrovis*.
+Their conserved, predicted biosynthetic genes—squalene synthase and squalene tetrahymanol cyclase—were identified in *A. robustus*, *C. churrovis*, and other anaerobic gut fungal genera.
+- **Conclusions:**
+    - This study provides a foundational, untargeted metabolomic dataset to unmask gut fungal metabolic pathways and biosynthetic potential and to prioritize future efforts for compound isolation and identification.

 ## Associated Publication
-L. Butkovich et al. "Untargeted GC-MS Metabolic Profiling of Anaerobic Gut Fungi Reveals Putative Terpenoids and Strain- Specific Metabolites."
-Metabolites. (manuscript accepted) 2025.
+Lazarina V. Butkovich, Candice L. Swift, Chaevien S. Clendinen, Heather M. Olson, Samuel O. Purvine, Oliver B. Vining, Michelle A. O'Malley.
+"Untargeted GC-MS Metabolic Profiling of Anaerobic Gut Fungi Reveals Putative Terpenoids and Strain-Specific Metabolites." *Metabolites.* **2025**, *15*(9), 578; https://doi.org/10.3390/metabo15090578

 ## Setup
 ### Dependencies